Admission Requirements (BSN)

 Admission to the Professional Program

-Admission to the professional program occurs in both fall and spring.
+Admission to the professional program occurs in both summer and fall.
 Pre-nursing students must formally apply for admission to the professional program and meet the deadlines and requirements for each admission cycle.
-Application forms will be posted on the School of Nursing website by December 1 for fall admission and March 1 for spring admission.
-The deadline for completing an application is February 1 for fall admission and May 1 for spring admission.
-Interview for fall admission are the first Saturday in March and for spring admission the second Saturday in June.
-Students will be notified of admission decisions in writing by April 1 for fall admission and July 1 for spring admission.
-Those applicants admitted must successfully complete all pre-nursing courses with a “C” or higher by the end of summer semester for fall admission and by the end of fall semester for spring admission.
+Application forms will be posted on the School of Nursing website by October for both summer and fall admission.
+The deadline for completing an application is December 1 for bothe summer and fall admission admission.
+Interviews will be held in February.
+Students will be notified of admission decisions in writing by March for both summer and fall admission.
+Those applicants admitted must successfully complete all pre-nursing courses with a “C” or higher by the end of spring semester for summer admission and by the end of summer semester for fall admission.

 To be eligible for consideration for an interview and admission, applicants must have completed at least 3 of the 5 required science courses (listed below) and have no more than 22 hours of pre-nursing coursework outstanding: